 If you or a family member has been injured in drowsy driving accident at no fault of your own, you may have grounds for legal action.
 Contact a Phoenix auto accident attorney to explore your legal options.

-Phillips Law Group has the knowledge and resources to handle fatigued driving crashes.
+The injury attorneys at the Phillips Law Group have the knowledge and resources to handle fatigued driving crashes.
 The law firm offers free case evaluations to accident victims.